TessierV/holbertonschool-interview/README.md

 ### Resume :
 The "Sandpiles" project aims to implement a C function to add two sandpiles (3x3 grids).
 Each element of the grid represents the number of sand grains in that cell.
 Adding the sandpiles must be done according to specific rules, and the final result should be a stable sandpile.
 <br><br>

+## 6- Linked list cycle

+### Resume :
+The project involves developing a function in the C language to detect the presence of a cycle in a singly linked list.
+The check_cycle function takes a pointer to the beginning of the list as input and returns 0 if the list has no cycle, and 1 if a cycle is detected.
+<br><br>

 <br/><hr>
 <p align="right">Holberton TOULOUSE</p>